IEC 62056

-IEC 62056 is a set of standards for electricity metering data exchange by International Electrotechnical Commission.
+IEC 62056 is a set of standards for electricity metering data exchange by the International Electrotechnical Commission.
 The IEC 62056 standards are the international standard versions of the DLMS/COSEM specification.

 Device Language Message Specification (DLMS, originally Distribution Line Message Specification), is the suite of standards developed and maintained by the DLMS User Association (DLMS UA) and has been adopted by the IEC TC13 WG14 into the IEC 62056 series of standards.
-The DLMS User Association maintains a D Type liaison with IEC TC13 WG14 responsible for international standards for meter data exchange and establishing the IEC 62056 series.
+The DLMS User Association maintains a Type D liaison with IEC TC13 WG14, responsible for international standards for meter data exchange and establishing the IEC 62056 series.
 In this role, the DLMS UA provides maintenance, registration and compliance certification services for IEC 62056 DLMS/COSEM.

 Companion Specification for Energy Metering (COSEM) includes a set of specifications that defines the transport and application layers of the DLMS protocol.
-The DLMS User Association defines the protocols into a set of four specification documents namely Green Book, Yellow Book, Blue Book and White Book.
-The Blue Book describes the COSEM meter object model and the OBIS object identification system, the Green Book describes the architecture and protocols, the Yellow Book treats all the questions concerning conformance testing, the White Book contains the glossary of terms.
+The DLMS User Association defines the protocols into a set of four specification documents, namely, the Green Book, Yellow Book, Blue Book and White Book.
+The Blue Book describes the COSEM meter object model and the OBIS object identification system, the Green Book describes the architecture and protocols, the Yellow Book addresses all the questions concerning conformance testing, the White Book contains the glossary of terms.
 If a product passes the conformance test specified in the Yellow Book, then a certification of DLMS/COSEM compliance is issued by the DLMS UA.

-The IEC TC13 WG14 groups the DLMS specifications under the common heading: "Electricity metering data exchange - The DLMS/COSEM suite".
+The IEC TC13 WG14 groups the DLMS specifications under the common heading: "Electricity metering data exchange — The DLMS/COSEM suite."
 DLMS/COSEM protocol is not specific to electricity metering, it is also used for gas, water and heat metering.